-The major develops an appreciation for the role of business in society, the moral and ethical dimensions of business, and the impact of diverse cultures on the business operations.
-Students will also learn to appreciate human interaction in the work environment, and the process of conceiving, planning, designing, and running a business enterprise.
-The major will develop an ability to analyze complex problems and make reasoned judgments, to understand and work with financial data, and to understand the use of personal computers and computer systems.
-Finally, students will develop an ability to communicate effectively and work with others.
+- I. Analyze complex problems and make reasoned judgments - II.
+Work with financial data - III.
+Operate personal computers and computer systems to complete business tasks - IV.
+Appreciate for the role of business in society, the moral and ethical dimensions of business, and theimpact of diverse cultures on the business operations - V. Appreciate human interaction in the work environment, and the process of conceiving, planning, designing, and running a business enterprise - VI.
+Communicate effectively and work with others

-Business Majors are well prepared for entry-level positions in a wide variety of organizations.
+Business majors are well prepared for entry-level positions in a wide variety of organizations.
 In addition, graduate programs are available across the country for further study at the masters and doctoral levels.
 Students with graduate degrees find ready employment in business, education, research, and/or consulting.

-All Business Administration majors must complete ACC 215 and 216, ECN 211 and 212, and MAT 114 and achieve junior standing before registering for any 300- or 400- level courses in accounting, business administration, or economics.
+All business administration majors must complete ACC 215 and 216, ECN 211 and 212, and MAT 114 and achieve junior standing before registering for any 300- or 400- level courses in accounting, business administration, or economics.